jyanagi/k8s/02_deploy_antrea_k8s_cluster.md

 Because we have deployed the cluster on Ubuntu 22.04 (Jammy Jellyfish), we will download and use the `VMware Container Networking with Antrea (Advanced) ?
 Debian Image and Deployment` option (*UBI is for RedHat/CentOS*).

-VMware Container Networking with Antrea is the commercial version of VMware's Antrea open source offering on Github.
+VMware Container Networking with Antrea is the commercial version of VMware's Antrea open source offering .
 Antrea is a Kubernetes networking solution intended to be Kubernetes native.
 It operates at Layer3/4 to provide networking and security services for a Kubernetes cluster.

 The downloaded file name is similar to: `antrea-advanced-X.Y.Z+vmware.x.zip`.